arq5x/samplot/README.md

 Samplot requires either BAM files or CRAM files as primary input (if you use CRAM, you'll also need a reference genome like one used the the 1000 Genomes Project (ftp://ftp-trace.ncbi.nih.gov/1000genomes/ftp/technical/reference/human_g1k_v37.fasta.gz).
 Follow the usage examples below to format your commands.

+## Assumptions:

+* An associated index file is available for each BAM or CRAM file.

 ## Usage Examples: